segasai/q3c/README.md

 returns the objects which are within the ellipse with the center at (ra,dec)=(10,20) major axis of 1 degree, axis ratio of 0.5 and positional angle of 10 degrees.

 - The polygonal query, i.e. the query of the objects which lie inside the region  bounded by the polygon on the sphere.
   To query the objects in the polygon ((0,0),(2,0),(2,1),(0,1)) ) (this is the spherical polygon with following vertices:
   (ra=0, dec=0) ; (ra=2, dec=0); (ra=2, dec=1); (ra=0, dec=1)):

 ```
 my_db# SELECT * FROM mytable WHERE
 		q3c_poly_query(ra, dec, '{0, 0, 2, 0, 2, 1, 0, 1}');
 ```
-- The polygonal query using postgresql polygon type
+- The polygonal query using PostgreSQL polygon type
 ```
 my_db# SELECT * FROM mytable WHERE
 		q3c_poly_query(ra, dec, '((0, 0), (2, 0), (2, 1), (0, 1))'::polygon);
 ```

 - The positional cross-match of the tables:
-In this example we will assume that we have a huge table "table2" with ra and dec columns and an already created Q3C index on them and a smaller table "table1" with ra and dec columns.
+  In this example we will assume that we have a huge table "table2" with ra and dec columns and an already created index on q3c_ang2ipix(ra,dec) and a smaller table "table1" with ra and dec columns.

-Now, if we want to cross-match the tables "table1" and "table2" by position with the crossmatch radius of say 0.001 degrees, we would do it with the following query:
+  Now, if we want to cross-match the tables "table1" and "table2" by position with the crossmatch radius of 0.001 degrees, we would do it with the following query:

 ```
 my_db# SELECT * FROM table1 AS a, table2 AS b WHERE